nextflow-io/training/docs/hello_nextflow/04_hello_channels.md

 #### 0.2.3.
 Run the variant calling command with the GVCF option

-This is the same base command as in Part 2, except this time we add the `-ERC GVCF` option, which switches on the HaplotypeCaller's GVCF mode to produce genomic VCFs.
+Most of this command is the same as in Part 2, except this time we add the `-ERC GVCF` option, which switches on the HaplotypeCaller's GVCF mode to produce genomic VCFs.

 ```bash
 gatk HaplotypeCaller \